Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 9 Relationships

-Type 9s don’t just keep peace—they disappear.
-Most Type 9s lose themselves so completely in relationships they forget who they are.
+Type 9s keep peace.
+Under stress, they can disappear.
+Many Type 9s lose themselves so completely in relationships they forget who they are.

 Your Dating Kryptonite: You merge so completely with partners that you become invisible.
 Your agreeable nature creates relationships where your needs never get met.